Direct vs Regular Mutual Funds: Which Option Suits You Best?

 Final Words

-By now, you should have a better understanding of the difference between direct mutual funds Vs regular mutual funds.
+By now, you should have a better understanding of difference between direct mutual funds Vs regular mutual funds.
 Direct funds have no commission fees which can help you boost your investment returns.
 However, if you’re not very familiar with mutual funds it might be worth considering a regular plan through an intermediary who can provide guidance and support.

-Frequently Asked Questions
+Frequently Asked Questions on Direct vs Regular Mutual Funds

 Which is better regular or direct mutual fund?